 The answer lies in the psychological phenomenon known as the pratfall effect.
 It’s when the appeal of someone or something increases after a blunder is made.

 Originally documented by psychologist Elliot Aronson in 1966, he explained that when we put people on a pedestal, “a blunder tends to humanize him and, consequently, increases his attractiveness.”

 When someone fumbles we find them more relatable and endearing.
 The effect can be so strong it can allow people to flout conventional norms.
 The effect explains why Tesla’s launch didn’t send the stock or sales tumbling.

-Looking at it through the lens of advertising this is why influencers are so beloved and effective
+Looking at it through the lens of advertising this is why influencers are so beloved and effective.

 Influencers live their lives on screen.
 They’re sharing intimate and embarrassing details and foibles in daily vlogs and live-streams.
 It is the anti-celebrity.
 Videos aren’t being color corrected.
 They’re not getting professional makeup done.
 They spill things on themselves and film with a stained shirt.
 They share their troubles.
 They provide a window into their lives that is more flawed than the photoshopped version we see from celebrities.

-Influencers are not perfect.
+In influencer marketing, influencers are not perfect.
 They are imperfect.
 That’s why we like them.